 MVRsimulation Terrain Tools for Esri ArcGIS version 1.6 requires any license level of ArcGIS for Desktop 10.4 and above (Basic, Standard, Advanced) with the ArcGIS 3D Analyst extension.

 Note: There is currently no roadmap to support ArcGIS Pro, as ArcGIS Pro uses a completely new developer SDK and does not contain the 3D APIs required for Terrain Tools.

 Terrain generated with Terrain Tools can be visualized in VRSG version 6.0 or higher.
 The latest version of VRSG is recommended to visualize terrain built with the latest features of Terrain Tools.
 System requirements include Microsoft Windows 10 64-bit operating system and 16 MB RAM.

 Additional terrain-building machines can use either ArcGIS for Desktop or ArcGIS Engine version 10.4 and above.
 This flexible licensing for additional terrain-building machines is attractive because of the significantly lower cost of an ArcGIS Engine license compared to that of ArcGIS for Desktop.
 Note that at least one full license of ArcGIS for Desktop is required to run Terrain Tools.
 In addition, Terrain Tools must be installed on each machine on which terrain will be built.

 Esri ArcGIS Desktop 10.x can be purchased directly from Esri.
 If you plan to purchase ArcGIS solely for using Terrain Tools, ArcGIS for Desktop Basic will be sufficient.
 (The additional features in ArcGIS for Desktop Standard and Advanced are not required for Terrain Tools.)

-You can request a quote for MetaVR Terrain Tools for ArcGIS directly from MetaVR by consulting the Price List and then filling out the quote request form.
+You can request a quote for MVRsimulation Terrain Tools for ArcGIS directly from MVRsimulation by consulting the Price List and then filling out the quote request form.